-- If the queries are run on actual data, the results can be altered through the injection of noise to protect privacy, potentially satisfying a formal privacy model such as differential privacy.
+- If the queries are run on actual data, the results can be altered through the addition of noise to protect privacy, potentially satisfying a formal privacy model, such as differential privacy.
 Alternatively, individual queries can be reviewed by agency staff to verify that privacy thresholds are maintained. - Queries can be run on synthetic data.
-In this case, the agency can also run queries on the actual data and warn the external researchers if the queries run on synthetic

-- data deviate significantly from the queries run on the actual data (ensuring that the warning itself does not compromise the privacy of some individual). - Query interfaces can be made freely available on the public internet, or they can be made available in a restricted manner to qualified researchers operating in secure locations.
+In this case, the agency can also run queries on the actual data and warn the external researchers if the queries run on synthetic data deviate significantly from the queries run on the actual data (ensuring that the warning itself does not compromise the privacy of some individual). - Query interfaces can be made freely available on the public internet, or they can be made available in a restricted manner to qualified researchers operating in secure locations.

-A significant privacy risk with interactive queries is that each query results in additional privacy loss [33].
-For this reason, query interfaces should also log both queries and query results in order to deter and detect malicious use.
+A significant privacy risk with interactive queries is that each query results in additional privacy loss [44].
+That is, the query interface alone will not protect privacy but should be combined with additional privacy protections.
+For example, query interfaces should incorporate privacy mechanisms, such as adding noise to results with differential privacy, and log both queries and query results in order to deter and detect malicious use.